ascott02/IRTForests/slides.md

 - Trees are fragile storytellers; forests are resilient crowds.
 - Margins and entropy tell you how loudly, and how harmoniously, that crowd speaks.

-- Combining both with δ surfaces mislabeled or OOD items and tracks curation gains.
+*Insight: Combining margin and entropy with δ surfaces mislabeled or OOD items and tracks curation gains.*

 ---